simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-28
+<br />**Date image released:**  2025-05-29
+<br />**This image is owned by:**  Franz Hofmann
-<br />**Title of the image:**  Herbig-Haro 24
+<br />**Title of the image:**  Irregular Dwarf Galaxy Sextans A
-<br />**Description for the image:**  This might look like a double-bladed lightsaber, but these two cosmic jets actually beam outward from a newborn star in a galaxy near you.
-Constructed from Hubble Space Telescope image data, the stunning scene spans about half a light-year across Herbig-Haro 24 (HH 24), some 1,300 light-years or 400 parsecs away in the stellar nurseries of the Orion B molecular cloud complex.
-Hidden from direct view, HH 24's central protostar is surrounded by cold dust and gas flattened into a rotating accretion disk.
-As material from the disk falls toward the young stellar object, it heats up.
-Opposing jets are blasted out along the system's rotation axis.
-Cutting through the region's interstellar matter, the narrow, energetic jets produce a series of glowing shock fronts along their path.
+<br />**Description for the image:**  Grand spiral galaxies often seem to get all the attention, flaunting young, bright, blue star clusters and pinkish star forming regions along graceful, symmetric spiral arms.
+But small galaxies form stars too, like irregular dwarf galaxy Sextans A. Its young star clusters and star forming regions are gathered into a gumdrop-shaped region a mere 5,000 light-years across.
+Seen toward the navigational constellation Sextans, the small galaxy lies some 4.5 million light-years distant.
+That puts it near the outskirts of the local group of galaxies, that includes the large, massive spirals Andromeda and our own Milky Way.
+Brighter Milky Way foreground stars appear spiky and yellowish in this colorful telescopic view of Sextans A.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/hs-2015-42-a-fullHH24.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/sexa_gemsbock_cdk_pub.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).